python/cpython/Doc/library/asyncio-eventloop.rst

 .. method:: loop.create_future()

-   Create an :class:`asyncio.Future` object attached to the event loop.
+   Create a :class:`asyncio.Future` object attached to the event loop.

    This is the preferred way to create Futures in asyncio.
 This lets third-party event loops provide alternative implementations of